About SWA

 I later read his books Behave and Determined, which profoundly deepened my understanding of human behavior, neuroscience, and the biological foundations of trauma.

-My self-directed education continued over the years, drawing on a broad range of scientific literature and academic lectures.
-A particularly formative moment was encountering the work of neuroscientist Dr. James Fallon.
-His book The Psychopath Inside, which includes an analysis of his own brain scans, offered critical insights that helped me contextualize my family history.
-Through this exploration, I came to recognize that my mother exhibited traits of narcissistic personality disorder, while my father matched the clinical profile of a Type 1 psychopath.
+My self-directed education has continued over the years, drawing on a wide range of scientific literature and academic lectures.
+My primary goal was to deepen my understanding, rather than pursue a formal PhD.
+A particularly formative moment in this journey was discovering the work of neuroscientist Dr. James Fallon.
+His book The Psychopath Inside, which includes an analysis of his own brain scans, offered profound insights that helped me make sense of my own family history.
+Through this lens, I came to recognize that my mother exhibited traits consistent with narcissistic personality disorder, while my father closely aligned with the clinical profile of a Type 1 psychopath.

-Following the death of my husband in 2013, I deepened my studies in genetics and epigenetics, gaining critical insight into how early-life trauma can influence gene expression.
-My focus centered on the MAOA gene and the effects of severe childhood stress on DNA methylation—biological modifications with lasting implications for both physical and psychological health.
+Having survived nine surgeries over the course of my life, I developed a deep interest in neurology—particularly in how viruses, bacteria, fungi, as well as genetics and epigenetics, influence the function of the human body.
+After the death of my husband in 2013, I intensified my studies in genetics and epigenetics, gaining critical insights into how early-life trauma can shape gene expression.
+My focus centered on the MAOA gene and the impact of severe childhood stress on DNA methylation—biological modifications that can have lasting effects on both physical and psychological health.

 My life had long been shaped by complex health challenges.
 I was first diagnosed with adrenal insufficiency in 1979.
 A follow-up MRI in 2007 revealed additional coccyx inal complications, including Chiari malformation, spinal stenosis, and Tarlov cysts affecting the coccyx, T11 and T12 vertebrae.
 In 2016, my academic pursuits were once again interrupted when I underwent spinal surgery at the L4 and L5 levels.
 The procedure resulted in a serious case of sepsis caused by contaminated hardware.
 Subsequent infections—Staphylococcus epidermidis, Peptostreptococcus, Staphylococcus caprae, and Corynebacterium—required prolonged treatment with intravenous vancomycin and oral ciprofloxacin.
 The recovery was extensive and further complicated by significant side effects from the medication regimen.

-Despite the nearly three decades that had passed, many elements of the local cultural environment remained unchanged—still characterized by rigid hierarchies, moral absolutism, and a persistently judgmental mindset.
+Despite the nearly three decades since I had left Germany, much of the local cultural environment remained unchanged—still marked by rigid hierarchies, moral absolutism, and a persistently judgmental, even querulous, mindset, extending into the medical profession.

 Throughout these many challenges and transitions, my commitment to lifelong learning has never wavered.
 My journey has been one of resilience, inquiry, and a steadfast drive to understand the biological and psychological mechanisms that shape human behavior, health, and transformation.